Doom (2016 video game)

 Doom is a 2016 first-person shooter game developed by id Software and published by Bethesda Softworks.
 The game is the first major installment in the Doom series since 2004's Doom 3 and is a reboot of the franchise.
 It was released for PlayStation 4, Windows, and Xbox One in May 2016.
 A port for Nintendo Switch was co-developed with Panic Button and released in November 2017, and a version for Stadia was released in August 2020.
-Players take the role of a space marine, known colloquially as the Doom Slayer, as he battles demonic forces within an energy-mining facility on Mars and in Hell.
+Players take the role of an ancient warrior, known colloquially as the Doom Slayer, as he battles demonic forces within an energy-mining facility on Mars and in Hell.

-Doom was announced as Doom 4 in 2008, and that version underwent an extensive development cycle with different builds and designs before the game was restarted in 2011 and re-revealed as simply Doom in 2014.
+The game was announced as Doom 4 in 2008, and that version underwent an extensive development cycle with different builds and designs before the game was restarted in 2011 and re-revealed as simply Doom in 2014.
 It was tested by customers who pre-ordered the 2014 MachineGames game Wolfenstein: The New Order and the general public.
 Mick Gordon composed the music, with contributions by Richard Devine.
 The game also has an online multiplayer component and a level editor known as "SnapMap", co-developed with Certain Affinity and Escalation Studios respectively.

 Doom was well received by critics and players.
 The single-player campaign, graphics, soundtrack, and gameplay received considerable praise, whereas the multiplayer mode drew significant criticism.
 It was the second best-selling video game in North America and the United Kingdom in the week of its release and sold over 500,000 copies for PCs by the end of May 2016.
 A sequel, Doom Eternal, was released in March 2020.
 A prequel, Doom: The Dark Ages, was released in May 2025.